50 Most Valuable Dimes Worth Money

 There are a few amazing dime proof sets that you need to be aware of.
 The 1975 Proof Set ‘No-S’ Roosevelt Dime sold for more than $300,000.

 Collectors flock to proof sets, and there’s a good reason.
-Certain dime proof sets can truly be worth a fortune.
+Certain dime proof sets in high grades can truly be worth a fortune.

 mercury dime edge